woo1/old-portfolio/_projects/mindtrip.md

 ---
-name: "Design and develop "MindTrip" which is the web framework for image deep learning and preprocessing"
+name: "Design and develop \"MindTrip\" which is the web framework for image deep learning and preprocessing"
-tools: [DeepLearning]
+tools: [DeepLearning, Vision]
 image: https://woo1.github.io/files/img/mindtrip_sample_th.jpg
 description: This project aimed to support all the processes in deep learning on the web.
 category: projects